gferreira/xTools4/docs/_tutorials/creating-default-quadratic.md

 </div>
 </div>

 *Cubic (left) and quadratic (right).
-Notice the overlapped points at the serifs and crotch of the quadratic.*
+Notice the overlapped points at the serifs and crotch of the quadratic, which are needed for bolder and smaller styles.*
 {: .small }